tuhingupta/tuhingupta.github.io/_posts/blogs/2016-06-10-Take-a-shot.markdown

 ---
 layout: page
-title: Take a Shot
+title: Take a shot with Firebase Test Lab
-summary: Take a shot with Firebase Test Lab.
+summary: You should be testing your apps.
 In this post, we'll walkthrough how AMEX integrates Screenshot Testing with Firebase Test Lab to improve app quality
 date: 2016-06-10
 author: Kylan Johnson
 permalink: /blogs/:year/:month/:day/:title/